 Roland, for instance, offers ceramic and alloy, blade holders.
 The standard-issue item is the ceramic holder.
 The alloy holder is a more rugged option that will last longer.

 Graphtec uses two different blade holders designed for .9mm and 1.5mm blades.
 The standard issue holder is the PHP32-CB09N unit with the blue top.
 The heavy duty option for blades with the thicker 1.5mm shaft is the red top PHP32-CB15N holder.

 Vinyl EXPRESS brand cutters use a variety of blade holders.
 All Qe and Q Series cutters use the same CB09N and CB15N units as Graphtec cutting plotters.
 The EnduraCUT series, Cougar/Cougar Plus, Lynx, Bobcat, Panther, and Ultra Pro cutters all use the “standard” GRC blade holder, for which there is a heavy-duty option similar to the Roland alloy upgrade.

-To make sure you get the right item when your blade holder does wear out, please refer to the table below or to your SignWarehouse catalog.
+To make sure you get the right item when your blade holder does wear out, please refer to the table below.

 |Blade holder||SW part number||Compatible plotters|

 |Roland ceramic blade holder||PLTA-XD-CH3||All Roland Camm-1, GX24 and GX Pro vinyl cutters.
 Vinyl EXPRESS Lynx, Cougar, Bobcat, Panther, & Ultra Pro|

 |Roland alloy blade holder||PLTA-XD-CH2||All Roland Camm-1, GX24 and GX Pro vinyl cutters.
 Vinyl EXPRESS Lynx, Cougar, Bobcat, Panther, & Ultra Pro|